Quantum spectral method for gradient and Hessian estimation: Introduction

 \end{thm}

 In the above, there is no need to know the positions of nonzero entries if the Hessian is $s$-sparse or contains at most $m$ terms.
-Classically, without knowing this information, it may still cost $O(d^2/\varepsilon^2)$ queries to estimate $\H_f(\0)$.
+Classically, without knowing this information, it may still cost $O(d^2)$ queries to estimate $\H_f(\0)$.
 The above results show that when $s$ and $m$ are small, the cost is linear or even polylogarithmic in the dimension.
-Theorem \ref{thm: intro new2} shows that the quantum spectral method is exponentially faster than classical algorithms for Hessian estimation.
-Although the quantum speedup using the finite difference method is limited, our lower bound analysis in Proposition \ref{prop: lower bound of real-valued Hessian estimation} shows that the quantum algorithms given in Theorem \ref{thm: intro new1} are optimal in terms of $d$.
-Sparse Hessian matrices are quite common in optimizations \cite{fletcher1997computing,d2638b8e-8fdc-3d6d-a044-1384db1d1f3a, coleman1984estimation,coleman1984large,gebremedhin2005color}, so the above results might be helpful in accelerating some classical optimization problems.
+Although the quantum speedup using the finite difference method is limited, our lower bound analysis in Proposition \ref{prop: lower bound of real-valued Hessian estimation} indeed shows that the quantum algorithms given in Theorem \ref{thm: intro new1} are optimal in terms of $d$.
+Sparse Hessian matrices are quite common in optimization \cite{fletcher1997computing,d2638b8e-8fdc-3d6d-a044-1384db1d1f3a, coleman1984estimation,coleman1984large,gebremedhin2005color}, so the above results might be helpful in accelerating some classical optimization problems.

+In the end, we remark that the function assumption in all quantum algorithms based on the spectral method is the same as in the classical case.
+The only difference is the oracle assumption.
+Namely, we have to use $O_{f_1}, O_{f_2}$ in the quantum case.
+However, it is not clear to us if better classical algorithms can be found under this oracle assumption.